Datacorruptor/OpenVoiceControl/README.md

 - Check file formatting

 ## Common errors
-`Error: Could not locate cudnn_ops_infer64_8.dll.
+`Could not locate cudnn_ops_infer64_8.dll.
 Please make sure it is in your library path!` DLLs can be downloaded [here](https://github.com/Purfview/whisper-standalone-win/releases/tag/libs)

+`cudaErrorNoKernelImageForDevice: no kernel image is available for execution on the device` Your GPU is too old for ctranslate2 version 4
+You could try [this](https://github.com/m-bain/whisperX/issues/794#issuecomment-2103963143) workaround